 The following additional requirements for S-57 encoding must be noted:

 Where the name of the ASL has been encoded in the S-57 dataset using an instance of the S-57 Object class SEAARE or by populating OBJNAM for the most representative object in the ASL, Data producers are advised to also populate the name using OBJNAM on the C_AGGR prior to conversion.
 In order for this information to be converted across to an incidence of Archipelagic Sea Lane, the text string encoded in INFORM on the SEAARE should be in a standardised format, such as Archipelagic sea lane, noting that this should be done at the source database level only so as to avoid unwanted additional clutter in ECDIS (see clause 2.3).
-In S-101, a named ASL should be encoded as Archipelagic Sea Lane of type surface.
-Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface using the geometry of the SEAARE if of type area.
+In S-101, a named ASL should be encoded as Archipelagic Sea Lane of geometric primitive surface.
+Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface using the geometry of the SEAARE if of geometric primitive area.
 If required, any Sea Area/Named Water Area or feature name for the most representative feature in the ASL should be removed from the converted S-101 dataset.

 Regulated areas